 Changes to the Canadian Citizenship Rules in 2017

 The Government of Canada made several changes to the Citizenship Act in 2015.
 Those changes created chaos.
 For example, candidates needed to meet challenging conditions to become citizens.
-They had to promise to the government they intended to live in Canada for the rest of their lives.
-The latter was in contrary to the Canadian Charter of Rights and Freedoms.
+They had to promise the government they intended to live in Canada for the rest of their lives.
+The latter was contrary to the Canadian Charter of Rights and Freedoms.
 Dual citizens could lose their Canadia Citizenship because of crimes such as treason, espionage, and terrorism.
 While punishing traitors and criminals is necessary, losing citizenship over it seems to be an irrelevant punishment.

 Luckily, the new Government of Canada proposed several changes to the Canadian Citizenship Act which practically reverses many of 2015 changes.
 The changes will come into effect as follows: